 :: Add all the dry ingredients into a bowl & then added the sunflower oil.

-:: Add the orange extract (we added 2 tablespoons) & knead well into the dough.
+:: Add 2 tbsp orange extract & knead well into the dough.

-We then made another quick batch of the same play dough recipe (minus the orange essence) using the red food colouring instead of the orange.
+We made another quick batch following the same play dough recipe, using the red food colouring instead of orange.
 Once both batches of play dough were cooled they were ready to use.

-We rolled a large section of the orange play dough in our hands to create a ball.
-Taking a smaller section of the red dough we rolled a long thin sausage shape, this would become our ribbon.
-This is a neat way to encourage some fine motor skills, hand-eye coordination, & to explore shape & texture.
+We rolled a large section of the orange dough to create a ball, then taking a smaller section of the red, we rolled a long thin sausage shape to create our ribbon.

 We wrapped our red play dough ribbon around our orange & secured by pressing the ends together.
 The red ribbon reminds us of God's love which is like a BIG HUG around the world.

-To represent the 4 seasons we used a brown pipe cleaner which we cut into 4 sections.
-I've always thought of these as 4 trees representing the seasons ready to be filled with different fruits.
+To represent the four seasons we used one brown pipe cleaner which we cut into four sections.
+I've always thought of these as trees representing the seasons, but also signifying the four points of a compass.

-Children can be as eager or as sparing as they wish with the beads/fruits, we had a selection of different coloured beads in various shapes & sizes to choose from.
-This is a really neat threading exercise for little hands too, some children may find it easier to add the beads to the pipe cleaners before they push them into the orange.
+This is a really neat threading exercise for small hands too, although some may find it easier to add the beads to the pipe cleaners before they push them into the orange.

 We created a flame for our candle by folding over a small section of a yellow pipe cleaner & moulding it over the top of the candle, alternatively you could use yellow paper.

 After you've made the Play Dough Christingles you could: